 Until the mid 19th century the majority of dyes used were produced naturally.
-Mauveine, a mauve pigment obtained from aniline, was produced in 1856, and since then synthetic dyes have dominated the industry.
+Mauveine, a synthetic mauve pigment obtained from aniline, was produced in 1856, and since then synthetic dyes have dominated the industry.
 Synthetic dyes are more affordable, can be produced in a wider variety of colors, and are very easy to produce.
 Unfortunately, the shift to synthetic dyes has been extremely detrimental to the health of our planet.
-The effects on our planet include air, water and soil pollution.
-Let’s take a look at some statistics on textile dyeing.
+The effects on our planet include: air, water and soil pollution.

 Facts on Textile Dyeing:

-- 17 to 20% of industrial water pollution is caused by fabric dyes and treatments.
+- 17% to 20% of all industrial water pollution is caused by fabric dyes and treatments.

 - It’s the estimated 10,000 different dyes are used industrially.